The term ‘employee turnover’ refers to the number of people who leave an organisation to be replaced by new staff over some time.

 Trust is a big one.

-You can show employees that you trust them by not micromanaging, by giving them the freedom to do their job, sharing information, and empowering them to make decisions that drive the company forward.
+You can show employees that you trust them by not micromanaging, giving them the freedom to do their job, sharing information, and empowering them to make decisions that drive the company forward.

 In this scenario, if you can’t keep up, it can feel like the only option is to walk away.